wbamberg/idl-reference/docs/nsINavHistoryObserver.md

 includeHidden is set).
 Many observers can ignore _EMBED notifications
 (which will comprise the majority of visit notifications) to save work.

-@param aVisitID        ID of the visit that was just created.
-@param aTime           Time of the visit
-@param aSessionID      No longer supported (always set to 0).
-@param aReferringID    The ID of the visit the user came from.
-0 if empty.
-@param aTransitionType One of nsINavHistory.TRANSITION_*
-@param aGUID           The unique ID associated with the page.
-@param aHidden         Whether the visited page is marked as hidden.

 #### Parameters ####